blade-ui-kit/docs/flatpickr.md

 />
 ```

-For a full reference of all formatting options, please consult [their documention](https://flatpickr.js.org/formatting/).
+For a full reference of all formatting options, please consult [the Flatpickr documention](https://flatpickr.js.org/formatting/).

 ## Passing Options